bakeiro/Light-PHP-documentation/src/engine/database.md

 # :package: Database

-The Light-PHP project come with a simple database, here is it's structure:
+The Light-PHP project come with a sample database (since it comes with a sample site), here is it's structure:

 | Customer |    User       |